junhma/BookListManager/README.md

 ## Instructions for Grader

 - To edit books, click on the "Edit" button to enable editing, the double click on the field the user wish to edit.
-- To add books, first click the "Edit" button to enable editing.
-Then click the "Add" button to add new rows.
-Once that is done, enter the titles and chapters for the new books in the new rows.
+- To add books, click the "Add" button to add new rows.
+Once that is done, click on the "Edit" button to enable editing, then enter the titles and chapters for the new books in the new rows.
-- To remove a book, first click the "Edit" button to enable editing.
-Then select a book by clicking on its row.
+- To remove books, first select the rows by dragging the mouse.
 Then click the "Remove" button.
-Without a selection, the remove button removes the first row by default.
 - The visual component is in the folder images, and are icons for pop up messages.
 They appear when saving or loading is successful.
 - The user can save the state of the application by clicking the  "Save" button.
 - The user can load the state of the application by clicking the "Load" button.